iyuele89/FDS-PROJECT/README.md

     1. *First Gx, then Gx<sup>T</sup>*\
     **First we smooth the image in the horizontal direction by applying the single-dimensional Gaussian matrices Gx, then then we repeat the process in the vertical direction
-    Gy = Gx^T. It has the same effect of applying a two-dimensional gaussian matrix because the gaussian filter is a separable one.
+    Gy = Gx<sup>T</sup>.
+It has the same effect of applying a two-dimensional gaussian matrix because the gaussian filter is a separable one.
 In computational terms, applying  the independent one-dimensional filter is more efficient, since the calculation can be performed in O(n) rather than O(n^2).
     Each pixels of the blurred image are set to a weighted average of that pixel’s neighborhood.
 The original pixel's value receives the heaviest weight
     (having the highe Gaussian value) and neighboring pixels receive smaller weights as their distance to the original pixel increases.**